 First of all, it is recommended to activate the

-When you have loaded a document in QuarkXPress and want to export it as PDF for a PDF-native OPI workflow, you have to specify certain options in the “Export as PDF” dialog:
+If you want to export a document as PDF for a PDF-native OPI workflow, you have to specify certain options in the “Export as PDF” dialog.

 For using the transparency features, which include drop shadow and

 feather effects, you must select

 Export Transparency Natively